 Click here for a short film about Bilbao (Bilbao Film Commission)

-The program is aimed at teachers of Spanish as a foreign language in the U.S.A. and Canada in general, teachers in bilingual, immersion and Spanish-for-Native-Speakers programs, grades K-12, and Community College teachers.
+The Summer Institute is aimed at teachers of Spanish as a foreign language in the U.S.A. and Canada, teachers in bilingual, immersion, and Spanish-for-Native-Speakers programs, in grades K-12, and Community College teachers.
 The program may also serve the academic needs of students enrolled in Master’s degrees in the US.

 The course if geared for teachers of Spanish seeking to increase their teaching resources through a dynamic immersion experience in the Spanish social and cultural context.
 Class activities, which will be practical and academic based content, will be implemented by other out-of-the-classroom activities (visits to landmarks, popular festivals, food tasting tours…) that will allow teachers to get to know the reality of Spanish culture and society at first hand.